tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 ![Rango's updated category view, complete with Bing Search API search functionality.
 Note also the inclusion of the search terms in the query box -- they are still retained!](images/exercises-categories.png)

 ## Creating a `UserProfile` Instance {#section-hints-profiles}
 This section provides one solution for creating Rango `UserProfile` accounts in conjunction with the `django-registration-redux` package.
-Recall that the standard `django.contrib.auth.models.User` model contains several standard fields pertaining to user accounts, such as a `username` and `password`.
-We however chose to implement an additional `UserProfile` model within Rango to store additional information such as a user's website URL, and a profile image.
+Recall that the standard `django.contrib.auth.models.User` model contains several standard fields related to user accounts, such as a `username` and `password`.
+However, we chose to implement an additional `UserProfile` model within Rango to store additional information such as a user's website URL, and a profile image.
 Here, we'll go through the steps required to implement this functionality.
-The steps that we'll work on are listed below, and each correspond to a subsection below.
+The steps that we'll work on are listed below, and each corresponds to a subsection below.

 1. We first will create a new `profile_registration.html` template that will our pre-existing `UserProfileForm` Django form.
 2. We'll then work on creating a new `register_profile()` view to capture the details for a new `UserProfile` instance.
-3. After that, standard procedure applies.
+3. After that, the standard procedure applies.
 We'll first map the new view to a new URL -- in this instance, the URL will be `/rango/register_profile/`.
 Even though this details with user accounts, it is *Rango specific*, so it makes sense to place it within the `/rango/` URL pattern.
 4. We'll then need to write some code for the `django-registration-redux` package to tell it to redirect to a different place when a `User` object has been created -- or in other words, redirect the user to the new `/rango/registrer_profile/` URL.

 Step four requires some additional code that requires knowledge of the `django-registration-redux` package.
 We've taken care of that for you, but we'll point to the relevant parts of the associated documentation to show you how we figured everything out.